 The Company is committed to good corporate governance and recognizes that the same plays a vital role in creating and sustaining shareholder value and in safeguarding shareholders' rights and interest.
 The Company's Board, management and employees adhere to the highest standards of corporate governance as a vital component of sound business management.
 In line with this, the Company on August 6, 2002, institutionalized the principles of good corporate governance in the entire organization by establishing and implementing the Company's Manual on Corporate Governance (the "Manual").
-Since its adoption, the Manual has been amended several times in order to align the provisions thereof with prevailing issuances, rules and circulars of the SEC, the most recent of which is SEC Memorandum Circular No. 19, Series of 2016 (the "Circular") on the Code of Corporate Governance for Publicly-Listed Companies ("CG for PLCs"), which Code took effect on January 1, 2017.
+Since its adoption, the Manual has been amended a number of times in order to align the provisions thereof with the prevailing issuances, rules and circulars of the SEC, the most recent of which is the SEC issued Memorandum Circular No. 19, Series of 2016 (the "Circular") on the Code of Corporate Governance for Publicly-Listed Companies ("CG for PLCs"), which Code took effect on January 1, 2017.
 Conformably with the Circular, the Company formally approved and adopted an amended or new Manual on May 9, 2017.

-As for the Company's Integrated Annual Corporate Governance Report ("I-ACGR") for 2019, it will be submitted to the SEC not later than July 30, 2020 in accordance with the SEC Notice dated April 22, 2020.
+As for the Company's Integrated Annual Corporate Governance Report ("I-ACGR") for 2020, it will be submitted to the SEC not later than May 30, 2021 and shall be made available in its website.